 Let’s get to to know each other.
-First of all, I am a wife and busy mother of three with a flock of chickens and a beehive.
-I am training for my fourth marathon and love how the marathon is symbolic of life!
+First of all, I am a wife and busy mother of three (plus a foster mom of one) with a flock of chickens, garden, and a beehive.
+I am training for my first Boston marathon on April 20, 2015 and love how the marathon is symbolic of life!

 I have had diarrhea most of my life.
 It started to get worse when I was in 7th grade.
 I had my first barium enema (yuck) at 13, then a small bowel follow through, and sigmoidoscopy at age 17.
 Since they never found anything objective, my doctor shrugged his shoulder and labeled me with irritable bowel syndrome, or IBS.

 The digestive system always fascinated me.
 I remember lovingly coloring my digestive diagrams in high school elective anatomy class.
 In college, I initially majored Pre-Med, then Pharmacy, before finally graduating with Bachelor of Science in Nutrition and Food Management.
 I completed my dietetic internship at Vanderbilt University Medical Center.

 In my internship I learned how to teach diabetic, renal, weight loss, weight gain, surgical, and other diets to patients.
 But no one taught me how to educate patients on what to eat for gastrointestinal problems.
 This surprised me! …it just makes sense– the food you eat must go through the digestive system before it enters the body.
 So, it became my passion: to learn how to teach people to eat when their tummy doesn’t seem to work like everyone else’s.

 Flash forward.
 I have worked as a registered dietitian for the same health system since 1996.
 Initially, I worked in the critical care and surgical units, tailoring my nutrition education for patients with cancer, ulcerative colitis, Crohn’s disease, etc.